 The People Who Get Paid To Talk

 In War for the Planet of the Apes, Andy Serkis reprises his role as Caesar; the leader of the hyper-intelligent apes who are poised to become the dominant species on Earth.
 As usual, he crushes it and continues to redefine how we think of an actor’s performance.
-In that light, Karin Konoval returning as wise orangutan Maurice and Steve Zahn as the emotionally defeated Bad Ape continue his tradition of imbuing motion capture performances with nuance and human emotion.
+In that light, Karin Konoval returning as wise orangutan Maurice and Steve Zahn as the emotionally defeated Bad Ape continue his tradition of imbuing motion capture performances with human emotion.
 Woody Harrelson also shines as The Colonel, who does for his character what no other actor portraying a human has been able to do over three films: provide nuance.

 Coming into this, it’s hard not to realize how STACKED Kong: Skull Island‘s cast is.
 Unfortunately, Tom Hiddleston, Brie Larson, and personal favorite John Goodman are all wasted on flat characters who have no purpose outside of pushing the story forward.
 Samuel L. Jackson’s Lieutenant Colonel Packard is just as thinly written as these, but as the villain, he’s at least slightly more interesting and Jackson puts forward a profound menace that gives a logic to his misguided vengeance against Kong.
 And while not reaching the heights of Serkis, Zahn, or Konoval (or even his own performance as Koba in Dawn of the Planet of the Apes), Toby Kebbell has an untamed intensity as Kong, but is unable to do anything with his boring human character (I guess he fares better than all the other disposable people who show up).